Nursing Assistant or Orderly

 Nursing assistants who have passed the competency exam are placed on a state registry.
 They must be on the state registry to work in a nursing home.

 Some states have other requirements as well, such as continuing education and a criminal background check.
-Check with state boards of nursing or health for more information.
+Check with state certifying agencies for more information.

 In some states, nursing assistants may earn additional credentials, such as Certified Medication Assistant (CMA).
 As a CMA, they may dispense medications.